kodiakcain/ChillerCycleModule/README.md

 # ChillerCycleModule

 This is a .NET console application to compute the Coefficient of Performance for a chiller cycle.
-Provided is a reusable CHillerCycleCalculator, an interactive console demo, and unit tests.
+Provided is a reusable CHillerCycleCalculator, an interactive console demo, and a few unit tests.

 ## Features